petrostrak/common-business-oriented-language/README.md

 >   ```

 ### The ON SIZE ERROR
-A size error occurs when the computed result is too large or too small to fit into the receiving field.
+A size error occurs when the computed result is too large or too small to fit into the receiving field and is being truncated.
 When the ON SIZE ERROR phrase is used, it is followed by a block of COBOL statements that usually alert you that an error condition has occurred.
 ```
 COMPUTE FinalResult = Num1 * Num2 * Num3 * Num4
     ON SIZE ERROR DISPLAY "Alert: FinalResult too small to hold result"